 - Airlocked Round One: While straight ships get killed off too, the same-sex player ships were killed, both times one at the hands of the other, before anything happened to a het ship, and then it turned out that the NPC gay ship didn't have immunity either.

 - Either the first two or three first characters to die in Disco Elysium are gay.
+(Discounting the murder that the Player Character is investigating in the first place.)

 - The first character shot in the tribunal is Glen, the member of the Hardie Boys who is in a Transparent Closet.